DavidGhantarjyan/Human-Segmentation-main/README.md

 ## Conclusion
 The research conclusively demonstrates that integrating lightweight MobileNetV1 and MobileNetV3 blocks into the U-Net architecture provides a highly effective solution for accurate human semantic segmentation under limited computational resources.
 The MobileNetV3-based UNet excels in overall segmentation quality (Recall, F1, IoU) with a remarkably lower parameter count and computational complexity.
 Conversely, the MobileNetV1-based UNet shows better GPU inference speed, likely due to more efficient utilization of cuDNN library optimization and parallel processing capabilities inherent in its design.
 Notably, MobileNetV3 exhibits superior performance on CPU platforms, making it a versatile choice depending on the deployment environment.

-## Demo
-Watch a real-time demonstration of our human semantic segmentation model, showcasing its performance across diverse poses, backgrounds, and lighting conditions.
-The video highlights both the raw segmentation output and the refined masks achieved through the Guided Filter post-processing, alongside real-time inference speed.

-Example Markdown for a YouTube video: [Watch the demo video](https://youtu.be/R8EFysgOZIw?si=tAVhUdEhBwHUd2Pn)

 ## Future Work
 - **Differentiable Guided Filter**: A promising direction is to integrate the Guided Filter directly into the neural network architecture as a differentiable layer.
 This would allow for end-to-end training, enabling the filter parameters to be learned jointly with the network weights, potentially leading to further improvements in segmentation quality.